Let this guide be your vote of confidence as you enter the booth.

 Control of the House: the Republicans have it, the Democrats want to wrest it away.
 Enter the big swing factor: the races for congressional seats all over the nation, about a half dozen of which are up for grabs in Orange County.
 It's a staunchly conservative region that's been undergoing demographic shifts nudging the county more to the left.
 Here are the races to keep an eye on and what to know about them.

 What to know about the statewide ballot measures

 Money for parks.
 Rules on how our gas tax money can be used.
 Deciding when ballot measures take effect after a "yes" vote.
 Here's a rundown of the five statewide propositions you'll be seeing on the ballot.

 The L.A.
 County Sheriff's Department employs some 10,000 deputies and oversees all the jails in the county — no small task.
-Here's what to know about the three candidates who want to run it.
+Here's what to know about the current sheriff and what he's done in the job so far.
+And here's what to know about the two department veterans who want to replace him.

-See candidate bios, endorsements, campaign finance information and more through the Voter’s Edge guide.
+Here are some fast facts on races for treasurer, lieutenant governor, controller and more.
+You can see candidate bios, endorsements, campaign finance information and more on your complete ballot through the Voter’s Edge guide.
 It also lets you save your choices on a personalized ballot and take it with you to the polls.